ibexa/documentation-user/docs/content_management/block_reference.md

 ## Most popular content block

-Highlights the content most frequently viewed by users It helps to find popular and relevant items.
+Highlights the content most frequently viewed by users.
+It helps to find popular and relevant content items.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.